mindis/snowplow.github.com/_posts/2013-07-19-snowplow-presentation-to-hadoop-user-group-london-aws-event.md

 Yesterday at the [Hadoop User Group][hug-uk], I was very fortunate to get the opportunity to speak about Snowplow at the event focused specifically on Amazon Web Services, and Redshift in particular.

 I hope the talk was interesting to the participants who attended.
-I described how we use Cloudfront and Elastic Beanstalk to get event data into AWS for processing by EMR, and how we push the output of our enrichment process, run on EMR.
+I described how we use Cloudfront and Elastic Beanstalk to get event data into AWS for processing by EMR, and how we push the output of our EMR-based enrichment process into Redshift for analysis.
 The slides I presented are below:

 <iframe src="http://www.slideshare.net/slideshow/embed_code/24416560" width="427" height="356" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC;border-width:1px 1px 0;margin-bottom:5px" > </iframe>